Exercise can be fun – Try these unique exercises!

 Burlesque

-Emma describes it as “awe-inspiring, empowering and absolutely amazing”.
+Emma describes it as “awe-inspiring, empowering and amazing”.
 She says it has literally changed her life and given her so much self-confidence.
 It also focuses on toning and building core strength.

-Members are all shapes and sizes so you don’t have to be a size 8, anyone can do it!
-They say exercise can be fun, this does look like immense fun!
+Members are all shapes and sizes, so you don’t have to be a size 8; anyone can do it!
+They say exercise can be fun; this does look like immense fun!

 Karate

-Another blogger I chatted with Kelly says that they like to exercise as a family.
+Another blogger I chatted with, Kelly says that they like to exercise as a family.
 Karate classes work well for them as they can all do it together!

 I love the idea of exercising as a family.
 However, I am not sure I would want Ben doing Karate he is strong enough as it is!

-Worth considering for the future though as it does look fun!
-Exercise can be fun as a family too I guess.
+Worth considering for the future, though, as it does look fun!
+Exercise can be fun as a family, too, I guess.

 Anti-Gravity Yoga

 I guess the name of it says it all.
 I am not sure I would trust anything that calls itself “anti-gravity”.
 To me, that implies you need balance, something I really don’t have!
-Maybe it is for you though?
+Maybe it is for you, though?

 A woman doing anti gravity yoga, strapped up to the poles